Giteere/P.L.P-Project/README.md

 # P.L.P-Project
-The project is a program to facilitate management of passwords.
+This is a beginner project showing a program that facilitates management of passwords.
 It was an Individual Project.
 Has commercial value beneficial for both the users and I as the developer.
 Password managers have emerged as a solution to having to track all the various passwords across the digital sphere.
 This prevents mix-up of passwords belonging to different accounts or/and also prevents one from forgetting passwords created for different accounts especially if they have many different accounts.
 It Lays a foundation for the user to find a sense of accountability and responsibility.